desenvolvedorIcotrade/App.bot/blog/_posts/2018-02-20-lockfile-only-updates.md

 ---
 layout: post
-title:  "New feature: lockfile only updates"
+title:  "New feature: only lockfile updates option"
 date:   2018-02-20 10:00:00 +0000
 ---

-We just shipped a cheeky new feature: lockfile only updates. 🎉
+We just shipped a new feature: an option to receive only lockfile updates. 🎉

 Many languages split dependency management into a manifest file and a lockfile.
 For these languages, Dependabot's creates PRs that update the requirement in the